If you got hurt in any type of accident, chances are you’ve heard the term “negligence.”

 In fact, the vast majority of personal injury cases fall under the category of negligence cases.

-Thus, for those considering a personal injury or medical malpractice lawsuit, it is important to understand the different types of negligence.
+Thus, for those considering a personal injury lawsuit, it is important to understand the different types of negligence.

 To learn more, the Richmond, Virginia personal injury lawyers at River Run Law discuss the different types of negligence below.